akamai/customersuccess-compute-workshop/README.md

 Below are some key commands that will be used in the workshop

--installing git from a shell:
+- installing git from a shell:

--Cloning this repository once git is installed:
+- Cloning this repository once git is installed:

--Terraform commands:
+- Terraform commands:

--Kubectl commands:
+- Kubectl commands:

 ### Illustrations